 EPA Moderated Transaction System (EMTS) is a database maintained by EPA to handle RIN transfer activities between interested parties.
 The objective is to eliminate duplicate RINs and other problems associated with the current RIN system by centralizing this aspect of the RFS.

-Dennis K. Burke is a member of the RINAlliance,® a web-based renewable fuel compliance service open to all blenders and marketers registered with the EPA.
+For more detailed and specific info on RINs, we recommend contacting the RINAlliance,® a web-based renewable fuel compliance service open to all blenders and marketers registered with the EPA.
 The RINAlliance advantage provides confidential management and reporting services on behalf of registered blenders, reports direct to EPA, and aggregates marketable RINs for convenient brokering to refiners and importers.

 RINAlliance is operated by industry specialists that allow marketers and blenders to share profits of aggregated trading within the RIN market.